kaycrew/learngit/readme.txt

 hello git
 i love you!
-Creating a new branch is quick.
+Creating a new branch is quick& simple.